narayana541996/Web-Page-Summarization/Readme.md

 wget==3.2<br />

 # Directions:
-Note: These steps are with respect to VSCode IDE and assume Python is already installed.
+Note: These steps are with respect to VSCode IDE and assume Python with version compatible with the requirements is already installed.

 1) Install the required libraries and frameworks.